-Caroline currently represents Canadian and Dutch companies in an ICSID arbitration against Kazakhstan as well as four Turkish claimants in an ICSID arbitration against Uzbekistan.
-She also has represented Japanese, Saudi Arabian, and U.S. companies in ICC arbitrations in the agricultural, construction, defense, shipping, and telecommunications sectors.
+Caroline's recent experience includes representing Canadian and Dutch companies in an International Centre for Settlement of Investment Disputes (ICSID) arbitration against Kazakhstan as well as four Turkish claimants in an ICSID arbitration against Uzbekistan.
+She has also represented Japanese, Saudi Arabian, and U.S. companies in International Chamber of Commerce (ICC) and London Court of International Arbitration (LCIA) arbitrations in the agricultural, construction, defense, shipping, and telecommunications sectors.

 In addition, Caroline has authored dispositive motions and appellate briefs for submission in U.S. courts.

 Prior to joining Jones Day, Caroline served as a law clerk to U.S. Supreme Court Chief Justice John G. Roberts Jr., D.C.
 Circuit Judge Brett M. Kavanaugh, and Eastern District of Pennsylvania Judge Anita B. Brody.
 She also completed an internship at the ICC International Court of Arbitration in Paris.